 - Poor Grooming – either too many or too few baths or using poor quality shampoos.

-Lets first talk about your Shih Tzu’s diet.
-If you are feeding your dog a quality dog food then they should be getting all the nutrients they need.
-However, sometimes without knowing it, we can be feeding our dog’s inferior quality food and denying them the essential nutrients they need to stay healthy.
+Let’s first talk about your Shih Tzu’s diet.
+If you are feeding your dog quality dog food then they should be getting all the nutrients they need.
+However, sometimes without knowing it, we can be feeding our dogs inferior quality food and denying them the essential nutrients they need to stay healthy.

-So I would firstly recommend taking a little time to learn about what nutrients your dogs needs and what goes into dog food so you can make an informed decision about the buying the best food you can for your dog.
+So I would firstly recommend taking a little time to learn about what nutrients your dog needs and what goes into dog food so you can make an informed decision about buying the best food you can for your Shih Tzu.
 We have an excellent article that will go through all this and give you the knowledge you need to know how to choose the correct food.
 You can read our here – How To Choose The Best Food For A Shih Tzu.

-However, for some reasons your dog might still be deficient in the nutrients necessary to keep their skin healthy and moisturizes.
+However, for some reason, your dog might still be deficient in the nutrients necessary to keep their skin healthy and moisturized.
 This could be for a metabolic or genetic reason or because the more expensive quality food is just too expensive.